Immunizations and Sickle Cell Disease

 Childhood survival rates have greatly increased with universal use of pneumococcal and other routine vaccines.
 The first pneumococcal vaccine decreased the rate of pneumococcus infection in children under 3 years old by more than 90 percent.2,3

 Vaccinations work by helping the immune system develop protection from a specific disease.
 They are safe and effective ways to prevent many infectious diseases for everyone.
 They are even more important for people with increased vulnerability to infections, such as people with SCD.

-Vaccination schedules are also easier to follow than twice-daily penicillin.
+Vaccination schedules are also easier to follow than twice-daily penicillin, but are not a replacement for penicillin.
 Children with SCD should receive all routine immunizations, as well as special schedules for additional immunizations.3,4

 The Centers for Disease Control and Prevention (CDC) recommends an immunization schedule based on how children’s immune systems respond to vaccines and when they may be exposed to diseases.
 It also adapts the schedule for people with chronic conditions.
 Continued education helps parents and caregivers get children with SCD their vaccinations on time.5,6